 In the same way that you pay a security deposit when you move in—just in case something happens and the landlord needs to cover the cost of repairs when you move out—your pets come with their own security deposits.
 Like pet fees, this is a one-time charge.
 But pet deposits are more forgiving.
 If your pets don’t tear up the carpets or anything else, you can reasonably expect to get that money back when you move.
 Pet deposits generally run between $200-600, although it varies depending on what type of pet you have, its size, and the number of pets you own.

 Pet rent can be charged in place of—or in addition to—pet fees and pet deposits.
 Unlike the other two payments, this isn’t a lump sum.
 Instead, you’ll pay a small amount each month as an add-on to your regular rent.
 Generally, pet rent is $10-50 extra per month, depending on the size of your pet or how many pets you own.
-Pet rent is often charged by group properties, like an apartment complex, that have a maintenance crew to care for the outdoor spaces.
+Pet rent is often charged by group properties, like apartment complexes that have maintenance crews to care for the outdoor spaces.
 This extra charge helps pay these workers, in case they have to pick up after your pets or repair animal-related damage.
 It could also cover shared pet amenities, like waste bags or park upkeep.
 However, some landlords and property management companies charge pet rent just to boost their income.

 Can I negotiate the cost with my landlord?